 Lee B. Oliphant, MIB President and Chief Executive Officer, said

 Weaknesses of the current system that EHR may resolve

-Statistics show that over 50% of credit histories from the major credit reporting agencies contain errors.
+Statistics show that 20% of credit histories from the major credit reporting agencies contain errors.
 However, the percentage of errors in records from the nationwide specialty credit reporting agencies for insurance (e.g. MIB Inc., Ingenix, and Milliman) is unknown.

 Even though no official data is available, it is estimated that about 5% - 10% of medical report files are inaccurate or contain errors.

 EHR systems, in turn, are a substantial collection of codified data that appears more credible, since physicians add the info manually.
 Here insurers can find vital records of allergies, medications, surgical procedures, lab results, as well as social determinants of health.